uga-libraries/bags/README.md

 Argument: bag_path (required): path to the bag (folder that ends in "_bag")

-It was developed for investigating further when a bag validation error message is that the number of files changed, since bagit not indicate which files were added or deleted since the bag was made.
+This script was developed for investigating a bag validation error from the number of files changing, since bagit does not indicate which files were added or deleted since the bag was made.

-It is faster than bag_manifest_compare_fixity.py, which is used when the file count is the same and size is different.

 ### bag_manifest_compare_fixity.py